Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling

-\textbf{Coupling regimes.} Finally, we characterise the interaction strength that is necessary for the usual quantum Gibbs state assumption to become incorrect, and mean force corrections must be taken into account.
-To quantify the relative strength of coupling we use the parameter
+\textbf{Coupling regimes.} Finally, we now classify the interaction strength necessary for the spin-boson model to fall in various coupling regimes, from ultra-weak to ultra-strong.
+To quantify the relative strength of coupling we use the dimensionless parameter

-which is the dimensionless ratio of interaction and bare energy terms, see also Eq.~\eqref{eq:taumf}.
-For the specific case of the scaling choice~\eqref{eq:scalingchoice}, one has $\relstr = \alp$.
-It's important to note that temperature sets another scale in this problem -- higher temperatures will allow higher coupling values $\relstr$ to still fall within the ``weak'' coupling regime~\cite{cresser2021a,latune2021}.
-Thus, we will first characterise various coupling regimes at $T = 0$, where the coupling has the most significant effect on the system equilibrium state, and then proceed to study finite temperatures.
+which is the ratio of interaction and bare energy terms, see also Eq.~\eqref{eq:taumf}.
+For the scaling choice~\eqref{eq:scalingchoice}, one has $\relstr = \alp$.
+It's important to note that temperature sets another scale in this problem -- higher temperatures will allow higher coupling values $\relstr$ to still fall within the ``weak'' coupling regime~\cite{cresser2021a,latune2021b}.
+Thus, we will first characterise various coupling regimes at $T = 0$~K, where the coupling has the most significant effect on the system equilibrium state, and then proceed to study finite temperatures.